 - Monitor your Network: Monitor and test your network access often.
 Ensure to check your security system as well.

 According to the 2018 Cloud Security Report from Cybersecurity Insiders, the top two security control challenges SOCs struggle with most are visibility into infrastructure security (43 percent) and compliance (38 percent).
 With mounting pressure from regulatory, external, and internal audits, how can you achieve both compliance and security when implementing security controls?

 Netskope can tell you instantly what it would take an auditor days to figure out and communicate the information back to you in an easy to understand, visual format.

 With various environments and accounts, Netskope can help highlight and remediate any compliance gaps.
-Fix issues such as overly permissive security group rules and weak password policies, enforce requirements and prove compliance in audits.
-Administrators can also create and enforce custom rules that describe unique restrictions and compliance practices in their organizations
+Netskope can help fix issues such as overly permissive security group rules and weak password policies, and enforce requirements and prove compliance in audits.
+Administrators can also create and enforce custom rules that describe unique restrictions and compliance practices in their organizations.

-In a few easy steps, with Netskope find out if your cloud infrastructure environment is PCI compliant:
+In a few easy steps, use Netskope to find out if your cloud infrastructure environment is PCI compliant:

 Step 1: Grant Netskope API read-only access to the configuration settings of your cloud environment.

 Netskope links to your AWS account via API access and pulls the data without any customization from the user.